From the bustle of a filmset to watching playbacks in an editing room, young filmmaker Zoe couldn’t imagine a world without sound.

 “My passion for filmmaking initially came from watching a variety of TV shows and films growing up,” Zoe said.

-“In addition to my current jobs, hopefully this year I will also get to work on my first big-scale film production – that’s the dream I’ve been working towards for so long.
+“In addition to my current jobs, hopefully I will also get to work on my first big-scale film production – that’s the dream I’ve been working towards for so long.
 It’s hard to get into when it’s such a competitive industry, but I am excited by the many creative opportunities to come.”